 (this is a shell script stored in the bin directory of the KiCS2 installation, see above).
-The command also deletes the auxiliary files in all subdirectories.
+The command

 '''

 cleancurry -r

 '''

 1.3 Restrictions

 There are a few minor restrictions on Curry programs when they are processed with KiCS2:

 • Singleton pattern variables, i.e., variables that occur only once in a rule, should be denoted as an anonymous variable "", otherwise the parser will print a warning since this is a typical source of programming errors.